IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 * `Clas.Code`
   * each category and category sub-component in the IsisCB classification system has a unique numerical code.
 Use this field to filter category authorities according to this code
 * `Clas.Hier.`
-  * use this field to filter authorities according to where the fall in the IsisCB classification system hierarchy
+  * use this field to filter authorities according to where they fall in the IsisCB classification system hierarchy
 * `Id`
   * each authority is assigned a unique ID on creation
   * use this field to search for individual authorities by ID, or